-Azathioprine is a thiopurine analogue drug that suppresses the immune system by altering white blood cell function.
+Azathioprine is an antimetabolite thiopurine analogue drug that suppresses the immune system by altering white blood cell function.
 It is changed in the liver to a related drug, mercaptopurine and then into metabolites called thioguanine (tioguanine) nucleotides, which inhibit cell growth.

 Side effects are generally mild but occasionally are severe enough to stop treatment with azathioprine or mercaptopurine.

-Patients taking azathioprine or mercaptopurine should be carefully monitored, and should have regular blood tests to monitor the safety of treatment, at first fortnightly then monthly long term.
+Patients taking azathioprine or mercaptopurine should be carefully monitored and should have regular blood tests to monitor the safety of the treatment, at first fortnightly then monthly long term.

 Thiopurine methyltransferase (TPMT) levels can be measured to determine a patient's level of risk before starting treatment.
 Low levels are < 5 U/mL, intermediate levels are 5–13.7 U/mL, and high levels are > 13.8 U/mL.
 A typical therapeutic dose of azathioprine is 1mg/kg/day when the TPMT level is 10 U/mL and 3.5 mg/kg/day when it is 20 U/mL.

 6-Thioguanine nucleotide levels are sometimes used to check whether the dose is correct.

 Patients taking azathioprine and mercaptopurine should also undergo regular skin checks and should practice self-skin examination.

 If you take azathioprine, you must advise any medical practitioner or pharmacist.
 It is particularly important if you take allopurinol for gout, as the dose of azathioprine will need to be reduced to one-quarter to one-third of normal to avoid severe toxicity.

 The following drugs are best avoided, but if unavoidable it is important to monitor blood count very carefully: